cribbslab/TallyTriN/README.md

 ========
 Long-read sequencing has become an increasingly popular tool for RNA sequencing that provides unprecedented insight into isoform, translocation and variant calling analysis.

+Further [documentation](https://tallytrin.readthedocs.io/en/latest/) and tutorial on how to run a workflow can be found at read the docs [here](https://tallytrin.readthedocs.io/en/latest/)

 TallyTriN is a collection of bulk and single-cell workflows that utilize Unique Molecular Identifiers (UMIs) synthesized using trimer blocks of nucleotides.

 Workflows